 THE ELIOT STRIVES TO INSPIRE STUDENTS, TEACHERS, FAMILIES AND THE ENTIRE ELIOT COMMUNITY TO ACHIEVE THEIR HIGHEST POTENTIAL.
 THE ELIOT REMAINS FOCUSED ON ITS GOALS OF INCREASING STUDENTS’ READINESS FOR HIGH SCHOOL, ACCESS TO HIGHER EDUCATION AND SUCCESS IN LIFE BY TEACHING STUDENTS TO BE CRITICAL THINKERS, PROBLEM SOLVERS AND SOCIALLY RESPONSIBLE.
-IN THE JOURNEY TOWARD ACHIEVING THESE GOALS, THE ELIOT EMPLOYS FOUR KEY PRINCIPLES TO GUIDE STUDENT CONDUCT EACH DAY, WHICH ARE: “BE RESPONSIBLE, BE RESPECTFUL, BE SAFE AND BE KIND.”
+IN THE JOURNEY TOWARD ACHIEVING THESE GOALS, THE ELIOT EMPLOYS FIVE KEY PRINCIPLES TO GUIDE STUDENT CONDUCT EACH DAY, WHICH ARE: “BE RESPONSIBLE, BE RESPECTFUL, BE SAFE, BE KIND AND BE INCUSIVE.”
 IT IS THROUGH THESE PRINCIPLES THAT THE SCHOOL HELPS ITS STUDENTS BUILD CHARACTER, SELF-CONFIDENCE, LEADERSHIP QUALITIES AND SOLID VALUES SO THEY BECOME POSITIVE CONTRIBUTORS TO THEIR COMMUNITIES.

 The Eliot’s instruction is driven through data and ongoing assessments that measure students’ aptitudes and progress.
 Students benefit from receiving lessons and enrichment planned in response to their changing needs based on continuous data collection.
 Eliot teachers have the freedom to go beyond the packaged curriculum to effectively engage all the diverse learners within their classrooms, ensuring every student makes successful academic progress.
 The curriculum also is dynamic in that it allows teachers to provide students with authentic reading and writing opportunities across all content areas, such as English, science and social studies.